zisull/confull/README-en.md

 - When using methods such as `write`, `update`, `set_data`, `del_key` to modify configuration data, if `auto_save` is `True`, the configuration file will be saved automatically.
 - If the configuration file format is not supported, a `ValueError` exception will be thrown.
 - When using the `INIConfigHandler` to save the configuration, if the data is not a nested dictionary, it will be wrapped in a default `'Default'` section.
+- **Encryption**: Just set `pwd` to enable encryption.
+File is encrypted on save, auto-decrypted on load.
+Fast XOR+SHA256 encryption, minimal dependencies, high performance.
+No password: behaves as normal config.

 ## Conclusion